Lane Thomas Player Props: Nationals vs. Phillies

 Lane Thomas At The Plate

-- Among the qualifying batters in MLB play, his batting average ranks ninth, his on-base percentage ranks 39th, and he is 12th in the league in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 10th, his on-base percentage ranks 36th, and he is 13th in the league in slugging.

-- Thomas will look to extend his six-game hitting streak.
-He's batting .381 with one homer during his last games.
+- Thomas is batting .409 with one homer during his last games and is riding a seven-game hitting streak.

+- In 80.2% of his 81 games this season, Thomas has picked up at least one hit.
+He's also had 26 multi-hit games.

-- He has gone deep in 17.5% of his games this season, and 4.1% of his trips to the plate.
+- He has homered in 17.3% of his games this year, and 4% of his trips to the plate.

-- In 30 games this year (37.5%), Thomas has picked up an RBI, and in 11 of those games (13.8%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Thomas has driven in a run in 31 games this year (38.3%), including 11 games with more than one RBI (13.6%).
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 46 of 81 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.